cnlohr/ch32v003fun/examples/cpp_virtual_methods/README.md

 In this case, a call to a virtual method will result to an invalid call and the program won't work as expected.
-Here, the program will also print out `Begin example`, but does not print any values.
+Here, the program will only print out `Begin example`, but does not print any values.
 It seems like the MCU resets here.

 In other environments like with the Arduino Core, the hard fault handler is called